Edit this wiki page Follow

 Magic

 There are three types of magic: sorcery, which is powered by the caster's Intelligence stat; miracles, which which are powered by the caster's Faith stat; and pyromancy, which is powered only by the strength of the casting implement.
-Each class of spells has a corresponding casting implement that is required to cast any of those spells: sorcery spells require an equipped catalyst, miracles require require a talisman, and pyromancy requires a pyromancer's flame.
+Each class of spells has a corresponding casting implement that is required to cast any of those spells: sorcery spells require an equipped catalyst, miracles require require a talisman, and pyromancy requires a Pyromancy Flame.
 Every spell and miracle has a certain number of uses before it can no longer be used without replenishing it at a bonfire.
 Each sorcery and miracle also has a minimum stat requirement that must be met in order for a character to learn that spell.
 Spells can be acquired in the same ways that items can: finding them, being given them, buying them, or starting out with them.

 Covenants